You want smart political talk without the meltdowns?

 He's the guy who wants to lock up his leading political opponent.

-They are going full full force at Donald Trump because they the Biden can't by the president wants to get reelected, and we have to stop him, and we're the only candidate who can stop Well, he said the I am your retribution.
+They are going full force at Donald Trump because the president wants to get reelected and we have to stop him.

-I said, What do you mean by that?
+I said, what do you mean by that?

-That's hardly uh retribution.
+That's hardly retribution.

-Uh thank you all.
+Thank you all.

 Matt Towery, thank you.